Jordan got Fouch's attention with big block in Razorbacks' practice

 If nothing else, it shouldn't be particularly surprising Monte Harrison is becoming one of the leaders in the wide receivers group.

 The oldest guy in the room had another catch in the fastball period of practice.
-The media are already speculating it's becoming something of a routine.
+Media members are already speculating it's becoming something of a routine.

-What is even clearer he's emerging as a leader of the group.
+What is even clearer, Harrison's emerging as a leader of the group.
 When the team moved from the indoor center to the turf field outdoors, after one period the receivers were gathered together and Harrison was doing most of the talking.

-Fouch just stood back listening and what was said isn't known exactly, the body language and reaction was he didn't tell them to just take it easy and have a fun day.
+Fouch just stood back listening, and while what was said isn't known exactly, the body language and reaction was he didn't tell them to just take it easy and have a fun day.

 We'll find out more about the group when we have Fouch and a couple of players after Monday morning's practice.